Developer-Student-Clubs-VSSUT-Burla/Compose_Circles_App/README.md

 ![image](https://user-images.githubusercontent.com/78889786/195868860-3ae8b6f4-ee82-4d69-9e38-9ce25f8554d4.png)

+##FUNCTIONALITY & CONCEPTS USED

+FIREBASE AUTHENTICATION: The login and signup functionality of the app is implemented using the firebase authentication.
+Each valid user is allowed to create an account with the help of the email and password and can log back in with the same credentials.

+NAVIGATION LIBRARY:  In the app in order to switch between different screens and components a navigation library is used.

+LOTTIE ANIMATION LIBRARY: We implemented Lottie library in order to incorporate animations in our app.
+This overall improved the user-experience of our app and gave a new look to the user interface.

 ## APPLICATION AND FUTURE SCOPE
 The app is yet to be developed in order to be used in a wider spectrum.
 <br>